-We prefer to turn a lever or push a button that sends our arisings on their way down a pipe to be processed out of sight and, very much, out of mind.
-The concept of holding onto what you do in the lavatory with the purposeful intention of making use of it later is totally alien to the vast majority of us.
+We prefer to turn a lever or push a button that sends our waste on its way down a pipe to be processed out of sight and, very much, out of mind.
+The concept of holding onto what you do in the lavatory, with the intention of making compost of it later, is totally alien to the vast majority of us.

 How does a composting toilet work?

 A composting toilet is, to be crude about it and it’s difficult not to be, a combination of an ordinary toilet and a compost bin.
 But it is, of course, much more than that.
 Modern compost toilets have been specifically designed to contain and process human waste in a way that is civilised and effective.

 The appearance of modern composting toilets is very much the same as conventional toilets where the waste is piped away.
 These are very often described as dry toilets because there is no water involved.
 Such a system will work really well where there is a problem supplying water to a particular location.

 Composting toilets fall into two categories.
 One type separates the liquid from the solid when used, this requires the visitor to the toilet to be proactive in using it and make sure that the liquid is kept separate from the solid.